sjl-sjtu/GWAS_meta/README.md

 ```
 This package is modified based on the Bayesian meta-analysis package "metabf" which is available at https://github.com/trochet/metabf.
 We appreciate the authors' work and details about the original edition can be found at [[1]](#rf1).

+## Software
+An website software to conduct GWAS meta-analysis using SMetABF is developed based on R Shiny.

 ## Reference
 <div id="rf1"></div>
 [1] Trochet, H., Pirinen, M., Band, G., Jostins, L., McVean, G., & Spencer, C. (2019).
 Bayesian meta-analysis across genome-wide association studies of diverse phenotypes.
 Genetic epidemiology, 43(5), 532–547. https://doi.org/10.1002/gepi.22202